How Google Earth is helping drive climate action

 Educating people on the impact of ocean pH levels

 Diving into an Acidifying Ocean, a data-driven immersive experience by artist Cristina Tarquini on Google Arts & Culture, shows us how ocean pH levels are changing in acidity and must be protected.

 Bringing transparency to global fishing practices

 Global Fishing Watch applies machine learning to vessel movements using Google Cloud Platform to bring public transparency to the creation and monitoring of new protected marine areas to help restore the oceans.

 Helping everyone be more sustainable

 We’ve been carbon neutral since 2007 and aim to be carbon free by 2030.
-We’re helping organizations around the world transition to more sustainable systems, and committed to helping 1 billion people lower their carbon footprint.
+We’re helping organisations around the world transition to more sustainable systems, and we're committed to helping 1 billion people lower their carbon footprint.
 From travel to home appliances, we’re making sustainability an easier choice.